matgeroe/laravel-feature-toggles/README.md

 ### Other activities

 You might also want to allow your users to enable or disable features.
-(Things like an Christmas theme come to mind)
+(Things like a Christmas theme come to mind)
 ```php
 public function turnTheSnowFlakesOn(FeatureManager $featureManager)
 {